OneStatePackages/ha-package-porta-ingresso/readme.md

-## 💲[BUY ME](https://stateforge.gumroad.com/l/PackagePortaIngresso?_gl=1*55npor*_ga*NjQxMDYzMS4xNzQ0NzE0NzIw*_ga_6LJN6D94N6*MTc0NDcxNDcxOS4xLjEuMTc0NDcxNTkzNi4wLjAuMA)💲 Support us with a small donation for our work and get access to the full package 🩷
+## 💲[BUY ME](https://stateforge.gumroad.com/l/PackagedoorIngresso?_gl=1*55npor*_ga*NjQxMDYzMS4xNzQ0NzE0NzIw*_ga_6LJN6D94N6*MTc0NDcxNDcxOS4xLjEuMTc0NDcxNTkzNi4wLjAuMA)💲 Support us with a small donation for our work and get access to the full package 🩷

-# 🚪 OneState Packages - Porta Ingresso 🚪
+# 🚪 OneState Packages - Porta Ingresso - Front Door 🚪

 Welcome to the guide for our first package, where you can manage everything through a single card with the following features: